LeonnardoVerol/example-redirecting-children-custom-component-qt-qml/README.md

-# Example Redirecting Children Component To Specific Custom Parent Component in Qt/QML
+# Redirecting Children Component To Specific Custom Parent Component in Qt/QML

 ## About